MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 ### Nice Outpost Starter

 Here's a standard habitat I like to install just for the RP flavour.
+It has a two-storey hab from which two round habs are joined, stacked on top of each other.
+One hab is the "accommodations" and the other ("hydroponic" glass-walled hab) will be the observation deck.

 - Four Wall Hab - Double
 - Hab Round